oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 	c.
 Copy your Compartment OCID by clicking the "Copy" button
 <p></p>

-- Paste the contents of your SSH public key file:
+- Use the contents of your SSH public key file:

 <pre>
 cat ~/.ssh/id_rsa.pub
 </pre>

 - Select a shape for your Compute Instance.

 <p></p>
 The name of the shape indicates the number of cores that are available to that shape, e.g. the VM.Standard2.<b>8</b> shape has <b>8</b> cores available.
 <p></p>

 - Select the number representing the Availability Domain (AD) in which the infrastructure will be provisioned.
 <p></p>

 Note that the availability of cores the shape that you use will vary between Availability Domains.
 The way to check resource availability is described in the Prerequisites section on the [main Readme](https://github.com/oci-hpc/oci-openfoam-workshop/blob/oci-hpc/README.md).
-When you are finished configuring your variables, click <b>Next</b>.

 2. To modify your config.json file, navigate to your newly created directory, ocihpc-test, and open the config.json file using your preferred text editor.
 Note that this is not the same config file that we configured in Step 5.